doctype-Melvin/top/etch-a-sketch/README.md

 Another feature will be the rainbow mode which adds random colors.
 Finally there needs to be an option for different opacity levels.
 Lots of work still ahead.

+Oct.
+26 Tuesday
+I couldn't find a way to make the click work as intended.
+The functionality was dropped.
+Tried to add random color but that also was unsuccessful.
+Leaving the project for now.